p-well/doubles_finder/README.md

-# File Dublicates Searchig
+# File Dublicates Searching

-The purpose of the script is to find duplicated files in directory tree.
-Script goes recursively into all nested folders and detects dublicates using file hash md5 sum.
+The purpose of the script is to find duplicated files in directory tree. <br/>
+Script goes recursively into all nested folders and detects dublicates using file hash md5 sum. <br/>
 File with repeated hash is marked as duplication.
-From 2 files with the same hash those file will be marked as dublicate if it is stored deeper in folders tree.
+From 2 files with the same hash those file will be marked as dublicate if it is stored deeper in folders tree. <br/>
 File names are not taken into account - dublicates may make different name (tghe only files content matters)

 Pavel Kadantsev, 2018. <br/>
 p.a.kadantsev@gmail.com